mhedgpeth/inspec/README.md

 # InSpec: Inspect Your Infrastructure

-InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
+InSpec is an open-source testing framework for infrastructure that can also express tests as human- and machine-readable compliance and security specifications.
+These compliance specifications can be packaged into a policy that can be shared with others.

+Inspec can be used as a pure infrastructural testing framework:

 ```ruby
 # Disallow insecure protocols by testing